3DFin/3DFin/README.md

 ```
 will give you an overview of the available parameters.

 3DFin is also available as a plugin for [CloudCompare](https://www.danielgm.net/cc/) thanks to [CloudCompare-PythonPlugin](https://github.com/tmontaigu/CloudCompare-PythonPlugin).
-Installation is still somewhat cumbersome as it requires latest development versions of both CloudCompare and CloudCompare-PythonPlugin, but 3DFin will hopefully be available in CloudCompare 2.13 when it is released.
+Both 3DFin and CloudCompare-PythonPlugin are included in current beta version of CloudCompare.

 # Further releases